 If you have slice shots in your arsenal, take them out and use them.
 Sliced balls naturally don’t rise as much and you’ll likely frustrate your opponent.

-6. Traction Changes
+5. Beware of Traction Changes

 If it’s heavy rain, you’re probably not going to be playing outside.